Additional Measures That May Help You Realize Property Tax Savings

 We believe that the property tax system in Pennsylvania is broken and in dire need of reform.
 Attending meetings and sharing your concerns publicly with the right officials is a good start.
 Specifically, our state elected officials MUST do something about the property tax situation in our Commonwealth.
 I encourage you to be civil and principled, but bold and loud.
 Call your state elected officials and tell them what impact the antiquated property tax laws have on you and your community.
 We need bright, vocal residents like you to join the cause and speak up to the officials who have the most impact on your local property taxes.
 It would not take a lot of time, but could pay big dividends for you, your family, and our community.

-Learn more about a realistic, long-term solution to our property tax burdens, House Bill 1776, the Property Tax Independence Act.
+Learn more about a realistic, long-term solution to our property tax burdens, House Bill 76 and Senate Bill 76, the Property Tax Independence Act.
 It would be a good place for thoughtful debate on how to reform property taxes so city homeowners and all city property owners have predictable tax rates

 All states in our nation have property taxes, and we believe that property taxes should be reserved for their historic function – funding local governments.
 But we also believe reform can reduce the burden of school property taxes – the biggest chunk of your property tax bill each year - and one of the most unpredictable taxes.